mottigottlieb/mottigottlieb.github.io/_posts/2016/05/27/2016-05-27-creating_a_simple_note_application_medium.markdown

 end
 ```

-here a note can “Belong To” to a user by assigning user's attribute of a note object  to the instance #add_note is operating on, while “Has Many” notes was accomplished by shoveling a Note object  passed in as the method's argument.
+here a note can “Belong To” to a user by assigning user's attribute of a note object to the instance #add_note is operating on, while “Has Many” notes was accomplished by shoveling a Note object passed into the method's argument.

-But the “Aha!” didnt end there, as i got further i noticed that the power of self was way beyond object relationships, it can be used from saving data in ORM:
+Yet, the “Aha!” wasn't over, the further i got I've learned how self was way beyond object relationships, it can be used from saving data with Object-relational mapping:
 ```

   def save